mitanshu7/mitanshu7.github.io/markdown/index.md

 I'm **Mitanshu Sukhwani**, a tech enthusiast with a Master’s in Physics from [IIT Madras](https://physics.iitm.ac.in).
 I’ve worked at [IISER Tirupati](https://www.iisertirupati.ac.in) on EEG data, network science, and brain modeling.
 I enjoy exploring ML, Linux, and the intersection of neuroscience, software, and data.

-This blog is where I share thoughts/How-Tos on software, high-performance computing, and coffee—with a side of cats.
+This blog is where I share thoughts/How-Tos on software, high-performance computing, and coffee - with a side of cats.

 ***